This website requires JavaScript.

 Responsibilities:

-• Create strategies to improve support KPIs;
+• Devise strategies to enhance support KPIs.

-• Report support team’s performance to higher-ups;
+• Communicate support team performance findings to upper management.

 Requirements:

-• Experience in the customer service space;
+• Prior experience in customer service roles.

-• Hands-on experience in quality assurance;
+• Practical experience in quality assurance procedures.

 Questions to ask at the interview: